Let's Eat "Healthy" Cookies for Breakfast!

 Oh good Heavens!
 This is the finale!
 I mean, really can it get any better than this?
 Amanda created a totally fudgy, chocolaty, decadent cookie, Deep Dish Double Chocolate Breakfast Cookies, that you can eat for breakfast with a cup of coffee and have an amazing caffeine buzz that will carry you to lunchtime.

 But don't stop with just this one recipe.
-Runningwithspoons.com is a wonderful food blog with beautiful photography and imaginative recipes.
+Amanda's food blog is filled beautiful photography and imaginative recipes.

 Questions & Answers